steemit/yo/README.md

  1. ***Database layer***

     By default, Yo makes use of sqlite for development work and provides a simple way to implement standard test data at startup.
 MySQL support is the intended final use in production.
-This tracks user preferences and actual notifications (which are flagged as processed, sent, seen and read).
+This tracks user preferences and actual notifications (which are flagged as processed, sent, shown and read).
 Each layer above the DB layer may be run distributed for reliability purposes, so long as the database supports transactions.

  2. ***Blockchain follower***